Log in

 1. The Money Guide

-Using a money guide is the first step I'd take to start fixing my finances.
+Using a money system is the first step I'd take to start fixing my finances.

-When I was $50k in credit card debt.
+When I had $50k on my credit cards.

-I wasn't using a system to keep track of my money.
+I wasn't using a system with my money.

 Each month I was just "winging it".